 Note that, as we report in “6 Fabulous Ways to Save After You Turn 50,” you can join AARP upon turning 50.

 Many eateries — from sit-down restaurants to fast-food joints and ice-cream chains — have an email list they use to notify subscribers of deals.
 Look for a sign-up option on the websites of your favorite restaurants and other restaurants you would like to try.

 One of my current favorite examples is P.F.
 Chang’s China Bistro.
 The restaurant sends me a coupon for an entire free entree with the purchase of one entree about once a month.
 That’s a savings of up to 50 percent — and all I have to do is show the server my emailed coupon on my phone.

 Kamil Macniak / Shutterstock.com

-Some restaurants with email lists ask for your birthday upon sign-up and send you a freebie to celebrate each year.
-Others toss in a freebie like dessert if you ask.
+Some restaurants with email lists ask for your birthday upon sign-up and send you a freebie each year to celebrate.

 Goran Bogicevic / Shutterstock.com